NBISweden/workshop-common/README.md

-# course-common
+# workshop-common
-Common configuration of githubpages for courses
+Common configuration of githubpages for workshops